-- Mark dynamometer setting for right hand in Q29. - Script: "We'll do this thrice in each hand, starting with the RIGHT Hand.
+- Mark dynamometer setting in Q29. - Script: "We'll do this twice.
 This time it counts, so when I say "Squeeze", squeeze as hard as you can.
 Ready?
 Squeeze!
 Squeeze!
-Squeeze!
 Okay now, STOP." - Have the participant perform the test.
 Set the dynamometer to zero prior to each attempt: Record the kilograms pulled from the dial to the nearest 2 kilograms in Q30.
 Reset the dial to "0" after each trial.
-If unable to test/excluded or refused mark the appropriate box in Q30. - Perform three trials with 10 seconds rest in between. - Script: "Now, one more time.
+If unable to test/excluded or refused mark the appropriate box in Q30. - Perform two trials with 10 seconds rest in between. - Script: "Now, one more time.
 Squeeze as hard as you can.
 Ready?
 Squeeze!
 Squeeze!
 Squeeze!
-Okay now, STOP." - Record results for Trial 2 in Q31 as instructed for Trial 1 above. - Rest for 10 seconds. - Script: "Now, one more time.
-Squeeze as hard as you can.
-Ready?
-Squeeze!
-Squeeze!
-Squeeze!
-Okay now, STOP." - Record results for Trial 3 in Q32 as instructed for Trials 1 and 2 above. - When the test is completed tell the participant how many kilograms or pounds were read on the dial and that they did just fine. - Record maximum kilograms for the tested hand on participant's results form. - If the participant is unable to complete the test because they were unable to understand the instructions, then mark the appropriate box for both Questions 30, 31, and 32.
+Okay now, STOP." - Record results for Trial 2 in Q31 as instructed for Trial 1 above. - When the test is completed tell the participant how many kilograms or pounds were read on the dial and that they did just fine. - Record maximum kilograms for the tested hand on participant's results form. - If the participant is unable to complete the test because they were unable to understand the instructions, then mark the appropriate box for both Questions 30 and 31.